 Listen to audiobooks on your Kindle

-The other really nice thing about the Kindle Paperwhite is that you can listen to audiobooks on it, moving seamlessly between reading and listening.
+The other really nice thing about all newer Kindles (not just the Paperwhite) is that you can listen to audiobooks on them, moving seamlessly between reading and listening.
 It connects up with speakers, or with bluetooth headphones.
 (If you’re not a fan of bluetooth headphones, however, that might be a dealbreaker.
 Also, if you have a smartphone, listening to audiobooks via the Audible app is already easy enough: no need to invest in a new gadget.)

 Is Kindle Unlimited worth it?